rosalindfranklininstitute/parakeet/README.md

 singularity pull library://rosalindfranklininstitute/parakeet/parakeet:master
 ```

-Again similar to docker, to use parakeet with docker with GPU support the host machine should have the approprate Nvidia drivers installed.
+Again similar to docker, to use parakeet with singularity and GPU support, the host machine should have the approprate Nvidia drivers installed.

-To easily input and output data from the container a workspace directory in the host machine, that all the relevent files (e.g. config.yaml, sample.h5, etc.), is binded with a location in the container.
+To easily input and output data from the container, a workspace directory in the host machine, where all the relevent files (e.g. config.yaml, sample.h5, etc.) should be present, can be binded to a directory in the container.

 Below is an example on how to use parakeet with singularity to simulate the exit wave: